Pelvic Floor Exercises

 When the pelvic floor muscles are contracted, the internal organs are lifted and the sphincters tighten the openings of the vagina, anus and urethra.
 Relaxing the pelvic floor allows passage of urine and faeces.

-Pelvic floor muscles are also important for sexual function in both men and women.
+Pelvic floor muscles are important for sexual function

 In men, it is important for erectile function and ejaculation.